jack1232/webgpu08/README.md

 This is the source code for the 8th part of a series YouTube videos on step-by-step WebGPU graphics programming.

-This sample WebGPU app creates a square using GPU buffer.
+This sample WebGPU app creates a square using a single GPU buffer.
 The output from the app is shown in the following image.

 ![image01](dist/assets/image01.png)